nsrau/azure-docs.it-it/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 [Connettersi alla cache]: #connect-to-cache
 [Aggiungere e recuperare oggetti dalla cache]: #add-object
 [Specify the expiration of an object in the cache]: #specify-expiration
-[Archiviare lo stato della sessione ASP.NET nella cache]: #store-session
+[Store ASP.NET session state in the cache]: #store-session

 <!-- IMAGES -->